Dune prequel series: Reception

 Dune: House Atreides debuted at No. 13 on the New York Times Best Seller list, and rose to No. 12 in its second week of publication.
 Dune: House Harkonnen debuted at No. 11 on the same list, and rose to No. 8 its second week.
 The third installment, Dune: House Corrino, debuted at No. 8 on the New York Times list.

 John Snider of SciFi Dimensions found Herbert and Anderson's Prelude to Dune prequels to be "pulpy", though he allowed that they "make [Frank] Herbert's esoteric and philosophical stories more accessible to general audiences."

 Legends of Dune

 Legends of Dune is a prequel trilogy of novels written by Brian Herbert and Kevin J. Anderson, set in Frank Herbert's Dune universe.
-The series takes place over 10,000 years before the events of the 1965 novel Dune, and chronicles the universe-spanning war against thinking machines that would eventually become known as the Butlerian Jihad.
+The series takes place over 10,000 years before the events of the original novel Dune (1965), and chronicles the universe-spanning war against thinking machines that would eventually become known as the Butlerian Jihad.
 It also explores the origins of the families and organizations that populate the distinctive universe in other Dune works.

 The books in the series are: